Elon Musk has only been in charge of Twitter since late October. But already, he’s turned the company and its platform upside down.

 We’ll keep updating this post as Musk continues to shape Twitter, for better or worse.

-Update, November 24, 10:22 pm ET: This story, originally published on November 4, has been updated several times, most recently with details about Musk declaring amnesty for previously suspended accounts.
+Update, December 21, 1 pm ET: This story, originally published on November 4, has been updated several times, most recently with details about Musk’s potential departure as CEO.